missionpinball/mpf-docs/docs/code/api_reference/misc_components/UtilityFunctions.md

 Parameters:

 * **input_string** – A string of incoming hex colors, like ffff00.
-* **output_length** – Integer value of the number of items you’d like in your returned list.
+* **output_length** – Integer value of the number of items you'd like in your returned list.
 Default is 3.
 This method will ignore extra characters if the input_string is too long, and it will pad the left with zeros if the input string is too short.

 Returns list of integers, like [255, 255, 0].